railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

     RailsBridge-VM:~/workspace$

-## Set up git

-Let's set up Git, a way to track the code that you write tomorrow.

-Type this, replacing `"Your Name"` with your full name in quotes:

-    git config --global user.name "Your Name"

-The `--global` option tells Git to set your name system-wide, instead of in only one place.

-Now let's tell Git what your email is.
-Type the following, replacing `"Your Email"` with your email in quotes:

-    git config --global user.email "Your Email"

 ## Disconnect from the virtual machine (turning it on and off)

 When you're done working in the virtual machine, type `exit` to disconnect from the virtual machine.